BC Accessibility Grants Program

 Thanks to support from the Province of British Columbia, any non-profit or for-profit commercial, institutional, or multi-family

-residential building within BC that has completed an RHFACTM rating can apply for funding.
+residential building within BC that has completed an RHFAC rating can apply for funding.

-Check out our BC Access Grants Program page for more details.
+Check out our BC Accessibility Grants Program page for more details.

 Access4All Barrier Buster Grants